-- 1. Any other assets which relate directly to or arise from investment in the Primary Assets to generate additional revenue, for example licences permitting farmers to graze stock or beekeepers to maintain hives on the land. - 2.
+- 1. Any other assets which relate directly to or arise from investment in the Primary Assets. - 2.
 Cash deposits with registered New Zealand banks.

 (the Secondary Assets)

 Limitation on Investments

 The Scheme may not actively invest in any assets other than those listed above as the Primary and Secondary Assets.
 However, the Scheme Property will also include, from time to time: